Find Senior Living Near You

 For seniors recovering from injury or illness and for those experiencing chronic pain, physical therapy can help relieve pain and restore physical functions such as flexibility, strength, balance and coordination.

-Physical therapy combines a combination of approaches including stretching, walking, massage, hydrotherapy, and electrical stimulation among others.
+Elderly physical therapy combines a combination of approaches including stretching, walking, massage, hydrotherapy, and electrical stimulation among others.

 The goal of physical therapy for seniors is to make daily tasks and activities easier.
 And to make seniors as independent as possible.

 Among the circumstances where physical therapy can be valuable are for those: